 - Update your food costs

-With an app like KitchenNmbrs you can set waste percentages per ingredient.
-The app then automatically calculates the true food cost for your recipes.
+Using tools like KitchenNmbrs, you can set waste percentages per ingredient.
+The system then automatically calculates the true food cost for your recipes.

 How do you calculate food cost with waste? (step by step)